greenm01/ec4x/docs/ec4x_specs.md

 | 3                   | 45       | 12 - 20   |
 | 4                   | 60       | 8 - 20    |

 Roll a 1D20 for each Raider in the fleet, indexing by tech level.
-Radiers with different tech levels may mix in the same fleet.
+Raiders with different tech levels may mix in the same fleet.
 Multiple cloaked fleets converging on a Task Force individually roll for stealth.
 Total the number of successful rolls.

 If a fleet does not have at least one success, then the fleet is detected.
 No need to proceed further.